 To get a sense of how much you could pay, you have to first decide whether you want to enroll in Original Medicare (Medicare Part A and Medicare Part B) or Medicare Advantage (Medicare Part C).

-Medicare Part A covers inpatient care as well as hospice care, skilled nursing facility care, and some home healthcare following an inpatient or skilled nursing facility stay.
-Medicare Part B covers physician services and outpatient care, covering expenses such as office visits, outpatient surgery, durable medical equipment, mental health care, certain vaccines, and certain medications that are administered in a medical office.
+Medicare Part A covers inpatient care as well as hospice care, skilled nursing facility care following an inpatient hospital stay, and some home healthcare following an inpatient or skilled nursing facility stay.
+Medicare Part B covers physician services and outpatient care, including office visits, outpatient surgery, durable medical equipment, mental health care, certain vaccines, and certain medications that are administered in a medical office.

-The former is traditional Medicare, run by the federal government, while the latter are managed care plans (e.g., HMOs and PPOs) run by private insurance companies.
+Original Medicare is also known as Traditional Medicare, run by the federal government.
+Medicare Advantage uses managed care plans (e.g., HMOs and PPOs) run by private insurance companies.

 Medicare Advantage plans are required to cover all of the medically necessary services that are covered by Original Medicare, but the out-of-pocket costs can differ.
 And Medicare Advantage plans can offer additional benefits that go beyond what Original Medicare offers.
 If you enrolled in Original Medicare, you can also sign up for a Medicare Part D prescription drug plan.
 Alternatively, you can pick a Medicare Advantage plan that also has Medicare Part D benefits either as part of the plan or as an add-on to the plan.

-According to the Centers for Medicare & Medicaid Services (CMS), 33.6 million people were enrolled in Original Medicare and 33.6 million people had Medicare Advantage coverage in June 2024.2 The type of Medicare coverage you choose is important because it affects how much you will pay in out-of-pocket costs.
+As of August 2025, 33.8 million people were enrolled in Original Medicare and 35.5 million people had Medicare Advantage coverage.
+The type of Medicare coverage you choose is important because it affects how much you will pay in out-of-pocket costs.

-• If you enroll in Original Medicare, services covered by Medicare Part B will be subject to an annual deductible ($240 in 2024) and then 20% coinsurance.
-Services covered by Medicare Part A will have a deductible ($1,632 in 2024) for each benefit period.
-But some or all of these out-of-pocket costs can be paid by a Medigap plan, Medicaid, or coverage offered by a current or former employer.
+- If you enroll in Original Medicare, services covered by Medicare Part B will be subject to an annual deductible ($283 in 2026) and then 20% coinsurance.
+Services covered by Medicare Part A will have a deductible ($1,736 in 2026) for each benefit period, plus daily copays if your hospital stay lasts more than 60 days.
+There is no out-of-pocket limit for Original Medicare.
+But some or all of the out-of-pocket costs can be paid by a Medigap plan, Medicaid, or coverage offered by a current or former employer.

-• If you enroll in a Medicare Advantage plan, your maximum out-of-pocket costs for in-network care are capped at $8,850 in 2024, for services that are covered under Medicare Part A and Part B (so this limit does not include the cost of prescription drugs).
+- If you enroll in a Medicare Advantage plan, your maximum out-of-pocket costs for in-network care must be capped at no more than $9,250 in 2026, for services that are covered under Medicare Part A and Part B (so this limit does not include the cost of prescription drugs, which have a separate $2,100 cap on out-of-pocket costs in 2026).
+Most Medicare Advantage plans have out-of-pocket costs well below the upper limit imposed by the government, but they do still tend to be several thousand dollars.

 Eight ways to help minimize out-of-pocket costs